beginning of content

 What is endometriosis?

 Endometriosis is a progressive and chronic condition, meaning it gets worse over time.
 It can be very painful and can affect fertility.
-Having endometriosis may affect how you take part in education, work or sporting activities.
-About 1 in 9 females in Australia develop endometriosis and it causes tens of thousands of hospitalisations every year.
+In Australia, around 1 in 9 females develops endometriosis and can experience symptoms even after menopause.

-While there is no cure for endometriosis and it can continue until menopause or beyond, there are effective treatments that may relieve symptoms.
+There is no cure for endometriosis but there are treatments to relieve symptoms.

 What are the symptoms of endometriosis?

 People with endometriosis will experience different symptoms.
-Depending on where the endometriosis is, the severity of the symptoms will change.
+Depending on where the endometriosis is, the severity of symptoms will vary.

 Symptoms include: